xinyen/Restaurant-Generator/README.md

 **Installation**
 1. Clone the server folder
+2. Edit the mongoDB connection uri in server.js
 2. Install dependencies by running 'npm install'
 3. Start the server by running 'node server.js'